 Celebrating the arrival of a new child into a family with a beautiful arrangement of fresh flowers is a lovely and thoughtful thing to do.

 Everybody knows that when it comes to colours it’s blue for a boy and pink for a girl.
-However, when it comes to flowers it hasn’t always been that way – in the early 20th century pink flowers were the favoured hue for boys.
+However, when it comes to flowers it hasn’t always been that way – in the early 20th century pink flowers were the favored hue for boys.

 When you’re sending flowers to a new mum don’t forget the golden rule – the flowers are for her.
-Think about what her favourite colours are and make your delivery the one she remembers – SerenataFlowers.com can help you with this.
+Think about what her favorite colours are and make your delivery the one she remembers – SerenataFlowers.com can help you with this.

 Time to spare

 A house full of fresh flowers can be beautiful, a huge reminder of everyone’s love and affection.
 However, a new mum is most likely going to be too busy or too tired to care for them properly.